A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Introduction

-However, assessing the long-term ignition risk associated with a particular power line is challenging due to the complex and time-varying nature of wildfire risk.
-Following the 2009 Black Saturday bushfires in Victoria, Australia, a database of historical fault, weather, and terrain information was compiled and used, along with accurate grid models and fire behavior simulation, to quantify the ignition risk reduction associated with hardening strategies \cite{Huston2015assessing}.
-Compiling and processing such data from multiple entities is a time-consuming and challenging task.
-Thus, grid planners need simple and flexible methods of defining wildfire risk for upgrade selection.
+However, since undergrounding the entire electric grid is prohibitively expensive, we need to select lines that exhibit the highest risk.
+Assessing the long-term ignition risk associated with a particular power line is challenging due to the complex and time-varying nature of wildfire risk.
+Following the 2009 Black Saturday bushfires in Victoria, Australia, a database of historical weather, fault, and terrain information was compiled and used, along with accurate grid models and fire behavior simulation, to quantify the ignition risk reduction associated with hardening strategies \cite{Huston2015assessing}.
+Compiling and processing such data from multiple entities is a time-consuming and challenging task, and requires resources and know-how that most utilities may not have access to.
+Further, the analysis in \cite{Huston2015assessing} is very specific to multiple sources of regional data, making it difficult to apply to other locations.
+In the United States, there are currently no publicly available databases specifically for quantifying the ignition risk of power lines and hardening strategies.
+Thus, there is a need among grid planners for more accessible and flexible methods of defining wildfire risk in the context of upgrade selection.